budimanjojo/homeassistant/README.md

 ## :book:&nbsp; Overview

 This repository contains my Home Assistant configuration files.
 I deploy Home Assistant using Kubernetes which is managed by Flux [here](https://github.com/budimanjojo/home-cluster).
 Changes in this repository will be pushed to my Home Assistant container using [this automation](./automation/update_config.yaml).
+Commit message that contains `[skip webhook]` will not trigger the pushing action.

 ---